These Watermelon & Cucumber Mojitos are going to become your next refreshing go-to summer drink – serve them in an ice cold pitcher!

 - Watermelon – use fresh or frozen watermelon or a pureed watermelon mixture.

-- English cucumber – use pureed cucumbers but keep slices of cucumber aside for garnish
+- English cucumber – use pureed cucumbers with slices of cucumber for garnish.

-- Lime – use fresh or bottled lime juice.
-I suggest fresh lime juice for this recipe.
+- Lime – I suggest fresh lime juice for this recipe, but bottled lime juice will work in a pinch.

 - Vodka – white rum can also be used to create an authentic mojito.

-- Sparkling water – use any brand of your choice.
+- Sparkling water – use any brand of your choice or substitute for club soda.

-If you're hosting a kid-friendly barbecue or just prefer not to drink any alcohol, you don't have to miss out on this delicious summer drink!
-Take out the alcohol, add watermelon juice or more sparkling water and you have yourself a delicious virgin mojito.
+If you're hosting a kid-friendly barbecue or just prefer not to drink alcohol, you don't have to miss out on this delicious summer drink!
+Take out the alcohol, add some watermelon juice or more sparkling water and you have yourself a delicious virgin mojito.
 Serve and enjoy all night, without the hangover!
-The watermelon and cucumber makes this drink super refreshing, therefore making it the perfect drink for any outdoor gathering.
+The watermelon and cucumber make this drink super refreshing, so it’s the perfect drink for any summer gathering.
+Don't forget to throw into some flavoured ice cubes, too!

 More delicious summer drink recipes

-- Get some fun reusable straws for your drinks!
+- Get some reusable straws for your drinks!

-- Here's a mesh sieve to separate the pulp.
+- Here's a fine mesh strainer to separate the pulp.

 - Need a muddler for your cocktail?
 Try this one!